Crypto News

 Grayscale has assembled a lineup of institutional-grade service providers that reads like a blue-chip custody playbook:

-Coinbase's role as custodian is particularly notable.
+Coinbase's role as custodian stands out.
 The exchange already serves as custodian for Grayscale's Ethereum (ETHE, ETH) and Solana (GSOL) staking products, which collectively hold over $8.5 billion in assets.
 BNY Mellon's involvement as administrator adds another layer of traditional finance credibility, given the bank's $46 trillion in assets under custody globally.

 The current expense ratio stands at 2.50%, a figure that may draw scrutiny.
 For comparison, Grayscale's Solana Staking ETF (GSOL) charges just 0.35% and even waived that fee entirely for its first three months or until AUM reached $1 billion.
 Whether Grayscale offers a similar promotional fee waiver for GSUI at launch could meaningfully influence early adoption.